 Harrods, the famous department store, is a showcase of seven floors with 330 departments, 32 restaurants, a bank and a world-famous food hall.

-An establishment that grew from the ground up, dating back to 1873.
+First-time visitors to London will enjoy visiting this establishment that grew from the ground up, dating back to 1873.

 By 1883 Harrod’s had grown into a department store with six departments and 200 staff.